 How Do Abortion Pills Work in the Body?

-Abortion pills work by first blocking the pregnancy hormone progesterone and then cause the uterus to expel the pregnancy.Â
+Abortion pills work by first blocking the pregnancy hormone progesterone and then trigger contractions to expel the pregnancy tissue.
+See our abortion pills guide for a more detailed explanation.

-Mifepristone
+Day 1:- Mifepristone

 Mifepristone blocks progesterone, a hormone needed to maintain the uterine lining.
 Without progesterone, the lining breaks down and the pregnancy can not continue.

-Misoprostol
+Day 2:- Misoprostol

 24 to 48 hours later, misoprostol can either be taken buccally (dissolved in the cheek) or vaginally.
 It causes the uterus to contract, and then empties the womb similar to a miscarriage

-When taken together, the abortion pill (mifepristone and misoprostol) is highly effective at ending pregnancies under 10 weeks, with a success rate of over 97% most of the times.Â
+When taken together, the abortion pill (mifepristone and misoprostol) is highly effective at ending pregnancies under 10 weeks, with a success rate of over 97% most of the times.

 The earlier the abortion pill is used, the better it works.
 A follow-up visit 7–14 days later will be needed to confirm that the abortion pill worked.
 If not, a surgical procedure may be needed to complete the process.